 Quality organic links will impact the traffic you get and the pages that rank.

-I’ve outlined the basics; but it cannot just be about SEO anymore.
+I’ve comprehensively outlined the basics; but moving your business forward, it cannot just be about SEO anymore.

 The most important SEO key takeaways for business owners today are: